Lufthansa will no longer address you as 'ladies and gentlemen' | DW | 13.07.2021

 "This move works at a symbolic level.
 It can be considered as a 'gender-sensitive' step through which the gender binary is questioned," Alexandra Scheele, an expert on sociology and economy at the Bielefeld University, told DW.
 "People who identify themselves beyond male/female, as well as everyone who is questioning the binary systems, might be addressed better without using the phrase 'ladies and gentlemen/Damen und Herren.'"

-Lufthansa's move comes as more and more corporations and organizations prioritize gender inclusiveness to combat gender-based stereotypes — especially those targeted at the LGBTQ community — as they strive for gender equality.
+Lufthansa's move comes as more and more corporations and organizations embrace measures promoting gender inclusiveness.

 The European Institute for Gender Equality defines gender-neutral language as "language that is not gender-specific and which considers people in general, with no reference to women and men."